JohnnyRyan1/skysat/README.md

 ├── 04-post-process
 ├── 05-analysis
 ├── 06-figures
+├── 07-models
 ├── LICENSE
 └── README.md
 ```

 ## 📌 Data availability

-Data required to reproduce the findings of this study will be available soon at Duke University Libraries Digital Repository.
+Data required to reproduce the findings of this study are currently available on [Google Drive](https://drive.google.com/drive/folders/1LKWX9fmxTQtnv-68AqrVCYchlh2M6XVj) but will be available soon at Duke University Libraries Digital Repository.

 ![Figure 2](06-figures/figX-classified.png)